BrendanBerkley/react-native-drawer/README.md

+## Fork of a fork: Why this exists

+Wanted to have a "drawer" that appeared from the bottom.
+Didn't work on the root-two version.
+Saw that bigsassy had a fork that accomplished this, but that user wasn't keeping up with root-two's updates.
+Rather than do a PR over there, I just made this fork quickly.

+## Original readme

 React Native Drawer is in need of maintainers.
 Specifically it requires updating to use Animated lib.
 There is however an excellent, albeit less configurable option in [React Native Side Menu](https://github.com/react-native-community/react-native-side-menu) which we highly recommend.
 If you are interested in revamping React Native Drawer please get in touch!

 ## React Native Drawer